rowagames/ROWA-Token/Readme.md

 Please note that your pull request may be rejected if it does not meet the quality and coding standards of the project.

-## Security

-If you discover a security vulnerability in this project, please report it privately to the development team.
-Do not disclose security vulnerabilities publicly.

-## License

-This project is licensed under the MIT License.
-Please see the [LICENSE](LICENSE) file for more information.

 # ROWA Vesting Contract